samuraisam/requisite/README.md

 [PyPI](http://pypi.python.org) among various social coding sites are the preferred way to distribute your project to a wider audience and for that they work great.
-However when it's time to deploy your application to servers, depending on them would be a huge misstep.
+However when it's time to deploy your application to servers, depending on those would be a a huge mistake.
+We've all done it, and sometimes the ramifications can be pretty painful.
 Without knowing the uptime of PyPI or github, for example--it's not enough.
 Not only that but the project could disappear, be moved or be changed in some way that causes incompatability to your application.